Marina di Ginosa

 Marina di Ginosa is a frazione (a type of territorial subdivision in Italy) of the municipality of Ginosa (in the province of Taranto, Apulia).
 It is a seaside resort in Gulf of Taranto.
-Its inhabitant is called Marinese.
+Its inhabitants are called Marinese.
 It is also called Ginosa Marina.

 History

-It was originally called Ginosa Scalo for the presence of the railway station.
-It was also known as Stornara, because of the common starling many of which return in autumn, or Twenty-five for the location of the toll-booth at km 25 of the former SS580 (i.e. at its end) and the signalling control number.
+Marina di Ginosa was originally called Ginosa Scalo for the presence of the railway station.
+It was also known as Stornara because of the common starling, many of which return in autumn, or Twenty-five for the location of the toll-booth at km 25 of the former SS580 (i.e. at its end) and the signalling control number.

-In 1956 the village was given the official designation of Marina di Ginosa by the then President of the Republic.
+In 1956, the village was given the official designation of Marina di Ginosa by the then President of the Republic.

-Today Marina di Ginosa has a larger urban fabric than Ginosa City and it has a permanent population of about 5,000.
+Today, Marina di Ginosa has a larger urban fabric than Ginosa City, and it has a permanent population of about 5,000.
 Marina di Ginosa was severely hit by a flood in the night from 1 to 2 March 2011.

 Climate

 Marina di Ginosa has a hot-summer mediterranean climate (Köppen Csa).
 Being in the interior of a bay, the location receives inland heatwaves more frequently than most mediterranean coastlines.
 This leads to unusually warm coastal days in summer by mainland Italian standards.
-Rainfall is infrequent, but heavy enough when it arrives to ensure about 500 mm annually.
+Rainfall is infrequent but heavy enough when it arrives to ensure about 500 mm annually.
 The municipal seat is likely even hotter in summer due to the relative distance from the coastline.

 Physical Geography

-For the quality of the sea and sandy beaches, the Foundation for Environmental Education (FEE) has awarded Marina di Ginosa the Blue Flag numerous times: the first in 1995, then in 1997 and 1998, in the years from 1999 to 2001 and continuously from 2004 to 2021.It received, for the 2009 summer season, the 3 Blue Sails from Legambiente.
+For the quality of the sea and sandy beaches, the Foundation for Environmental Education (FEE) has awarded Marina di Ginosa the Blue Flag numerous times: the first in 1995, in the years from 1997 to 2001, and continuously from 2004 to 2021.
+It received, for the 2009 summer season, the 3 Blue Sails from Legambiente.
 The predominant feature of the beaches of Marina di Ginosa is the pine forest of Mediterranean bush that frames the entire coast for kilometers.
 These pine forests are part of the protected natural area "Pinete dell'Arco Ionico".
 There is a small lake, Lake Salinella, which is located about 5 km from the town on the road to Metaponto, which is destined to become a natural oasis.
-On the shore of Lake Salinella there is an ancient coastal tower, dating back to the XVI century, built to defend the Ionian coasts from Turkish incursions into southern Italy: "Torre Mattoni".
+On the shore of Lake Salinella, there is an ancient coastal tower, dating back to the XVI century, built to defend the Ionian coasts from Turkish incursions into southern Italy: "Torre Mattoni".
 To the west of the inhabited area flows the torrent of the Galaso river.